panospd/gitter/README.md

 # gitter

 A lightweight git wrapper for the command line to boost productivity.

 # Installation

-Download the zipped package and unzip it.
+## Download the zipped package and unzip it.
 Navigate in the root directory where the install.sh file exists.
 Run "sudo ./install.sh"

+### This will copy all the relevant script files and paste them under the /usr/local/bin/ folder.
+This folder is aleady part of the path hence you can start using gitter right away.

-# Usage
+# How to use

+## Commit changes

-### commit -m "Your message" [-p]
+### commit -m "Your message" [-p Optional flag to push changes in remote branch]

-#### instead of
+#### Instead of commit you can use cmt or ct.

-#### git add . && git commit -m "Your message" && git push
+## Push changes

+### If changes are already committed locally then u can push change to remote by simply executing the push command.

+#### push;

+## Status

+### You can check the status by simply executing the status command.
+You can do it by simply typing status or st and execute.

+## Fetch from remote

+### You fetch from remote by simply executing the fetch command.
+You can do it by simply typing fetch or fch and execute

+## Undo changes

+### You can undo tracked or untracked changes by simply executing the undo command with no arguments.

+## Delete branch

+### Deletes the current branch and optionally checks a specified branch.
+By default the target branch to checkout is master

-### deleteme [-g BRANCHTOGOTO] defaults to master
+#### deleteme [-g BRANCHTOGOTO]
-#### instead of
-#### git checkout BRANCHTOGOTO && git branch -d BRANCHTODELETE

-More to come for merges, PRs
+## New branch

+### Checkout existing or create new branch and check it out.
+Can optionally provide the -s flag to create the branch but stay in the currently checked out.

+#### new [-s] BRANCHTOCHECKOUT

+## Clear terminal

+### A couple of aliases to clear the terminal

+#### Type c or cls and is equivalent to clear.

+# Uninstall gitter

+## Simply go to the root of the gitter folder and run sudo ./uninstall.sh

+### The command will uninstall all scripts from your /usr/local/bin/ folder

 # License